Internal Linking to Build Topical Authority: Beyond Keyword Optimization

 “URLs with diverse anchor text variations correlate with more traffic.”

-- The “3-5” Rule: When you publish a new article, build 3 to 5 internal links to it immediately.
+- Apply the 3-5 Link Rule: When you publish a new article, build 3 to 5 internal links to it immediately from existing pages in the same topical cluster.
+Do not wait for links to accumulate organically over months.

 - Don’t create orphan pages or dead-ends.